Hue Accessibility Report

 Colour-blind friendly mode adds symbols to the colour based gameplay.
 The colours are bright, and the platforming is simpler because the colours are the primary focus.

-We haven’t documented any accessibility features for Difficulty in Hue which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Hue which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Hue, and offer accessibility features for Difficulty:

 We've documented 1 accessibility feature for Getting Started in Hue which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.